 A large portion of Mumie is made up of humic acids, a small percentage of which are fulvic acids.

 Both of these substances fall under a specific class of organic acids which are the by-products of microbial action in soil and water.
-Each of them are responsible for binding to beneficial nutrients, neutralizing toxins in their surroundings and helping all life on the Earth to flourish.
+Each of them are responsible for binding to beneficial nutrients and helping all life on the Earth to flourish.

 Humic acids are much larger particles than fulvic acids, both with slightly different properties.
-Both of them chelate nutrients together, yet humic acids tend to bind to polyphenols and other organic acids while fulvic acids chelate ionic trace minerals, forming complex bonds.
+Both of them chelate nutrients together, yet humic acids tend to bind to polyphenols and other organic acids while fulvic acids chelate fulvic minerals, forming complex bonds.

-The polyphenols (antioxidant plant-synthesized compounds) and other organic acids that are drawn to humic acids appear to be responsible for its many antioxidant and anti-inflammatory benefits.
+The polyphenols (antioxidant plant-synthesized compounds) and other organic acids that are drawn to humic acids appear to be responsible for its many antioxidant and immune-supportive benefits.

 It also binds to quinones, which create small doses of free radicals.
-These quinones - in conjunction with the other beneficial compounds found in humic and fulvic substances - help to heal wounds faster and offer highly effective antimicrobial properties towards pathogenic fungi and bacteria.
+These quinones - in conjunction with the other beneficial compounds found in humic and fulvic substances.

 These properties are not nearly as impressive as the ones displayed by fulvic acid, the smaller and more complicated of the two.

-Fulvic Acids form a bridge between inorganic trace minerals and organic ones, effectively converting and chelating inorganic minerals into their organic form; a transformation that allows minerals to become readily absorbable nutrients that plants and animals (including humans!) can fully assimilate15.
+Fulvic Acids form a bridge between inorganic trace minerals and organic ones, effectively binding to and converting inorganic minerals into their organic form; a transformation that allows minerals to become readily absorbable nutrients that plants and animals (including humans!) can fully assimilate.

-This ability of fulvic acid to swap beneficial minerals for harmful cellular by-products also gives it potent electrolyte properties.
-Being one of the strongest electrolytes on the planet, it acts to restore a cells chemical balance through the delivery of important minerals like sodium, potassium and magnesium.
+Fulvic acid also acts as a potent electrolyte.
+Being one of the strongest electrolytes on the planet, it may help to restore cells chemical balance through the delivery of important minerals like sodium, potassium and magnesium.

-Over and above these benefits, fulvic acid exhibits powerful anti-inflammatory, antioxidant, anti-carcinogenic and anti-aging effects.
+Over and above these benefits, fulvic acid exhibits powerful immune-boosting and antioxidant.

 We would normally obtain these acids from fresh produce but due to modern intervention (pesticides, chemical water treatment, etc), we lack them in our diet.
 Shilajit contains them in perfect proportions for optimal nutrition and well-being.